 Without exception, the building of a new library generates increased business.
 There are more visitors, more people reading and using materials, new users who are attracted by the space, the programmes and the places for meeting and connecting.
-Increased use can be as much as 300%.
-Dargaville Library has been limited and has not experienced a modern library service, so it would be expected that a significant proportion of the population will use the space and services for their leisure and learning.
-Appendix 6 details some of the increased business experienced by recently opened new libraries.
+Increased use can be as much as 300% - and certainly in the case of a new library in Mangawhai which has not experienced a modern library service, it would be expected that a significant proportion of the population will use the space and services for their leisure and learning.
+Appendix 4 details some of the increased business experienced by recently opened new libraries.